adamtupper/pyneat/README.md

 ### 2.1.
 Common

 Network visualisations are created using Graphviz.
-First install Graphviz
+First, install Graphviz
 using:

 ```bash